My Journey into Open Source: First significant contribution

 1. Importance of Thorough Research: I realized I needed to dive deeper into ArviZ’s documentation and source code to truly understand the problem.

-2. Overcomplicating Solutions: My first PR attempted to implement a complex formatter, which wasn’t necessary for the issue at hand.
+2. Oversimplifying Solutions: My first PR attempted to implement a very simple (and not relevant) formatter, which wasn’t necessary/correct for the issue at hand.

 Here’s an excerpt from my first PR comment: